 Course summary

-The Masters in Economic Development (with Finance and Policy Pathways) focuses on the economic analysis of issues primarily related to economic development and development policy.
+The Masters in Economic Development focuses on the economic analysis of issues primarily related to economic development and development policy.
 You will benefit from a wide range of courses during the first semester, before choosing your preferred pathway.
 In the second semester, you can specialise in either finance (with a focus on developing countries) or development policy.
 WHY THIS PROGRAMME

 - Gain in-depth insights into the economic challenges faced by developing countries and develop practical skills to pursue a successful career in economic development.
 Our programme is designed to enhance your employability and open opportunities for further academic study.